rajashekar/lc/docs-site/docs/commands/overview.md

 # Using defaults
 lc "What is the capital of France?"

-# Specify provider
-lc --provider openai "Explain recursion"

 # Specify model
-lc -m gpt-4 "Write a Python function"
+lc -m openai:gpt-4 "Write a Python function"

 # Specify both
 lc --provider openrouter -m "claude-3.5-sonnet" "Explain quantum computing"